aptos-labs/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 All transactions executed on the Aptos blockchain must be signed.
 This requirement is enforced by the chain for security reasons.

 ## Generating the signing message

 The first step in signing a transaction is to generate the signing message from the transaction.
 To generate such a signing message, you can use:

 - The Aptos node's [REST API](https://fullnode.devnet.aptoslabs.com/v1/spec#/).
 The Aptos node will generate the signing message, the transaction signature and will submit the signed transaction to the Aptos blockchain.
 However, this approach is not secure.
-See [Submitting transactions in BCS vs JSON](/sdks/transactions-with-ts-sdk#submitting-transactions-in-bcs-vs-json).
   - Also see the tutorial [Your First Transaction](../tutorials/first-transaction.md) that explains this approach.
 - However, you may prefer instead that your client application, for example, a hardware security module (HSM), be responsible for generating the signed transaction.
 In this approach, before submitting transactions, a client must:
   - Serialize the transactions into bytes, and